Recovery effort at collapsed building could end soon

 SURFSIDE, Fla.
-(AP) — The recovery efforts for a South Florida condo building that collapsed last month might be coming to an end soon.
+(AP) — Efforts to recover human remains from the debris of a South Florida condo building are nearing an end.

 Credit: Lynne Sladky